webdriverio/webdriverio/docs/Options.md

 ### `services`
 Services take over a specific job you don't want to take care of.
 They enhance your test setup with almost no effort.

-Unlike plugins, they don't add new commands.
-Instead, they hook into the test process.

 Type: `String[]|Object[]`<br>
 Default: `[]`